 How would you describe your muscle movement when you workout or participate in physical activity?
 Can you pinpoint the mind-muscle connection properly?

 Is it strong, stable, efficient, and effective?
 Or, do you feel weak, unstable, tired, and inefficient?

 It matters.
 Think about it.
-Think about how you move called mind muscle connection and how you would describe it?
+Think about how you move called mind-muscle connection and how you would describe it?
 What are your strengths, and your weaknesses?

 The way you move matters.